elastic/nbtest/README.md

 The second one should be used for set up actions that are specific to one notebook.

+A global setup notebook can also be provided in the `--setup-notebook` command line argument.
+This notebook is executed once, before any tests.

 ### Tear down notebooks

 `nbtest` will look for the following notebooks names and execute any that are